How to create a freelance writing business plan.

 Creating a freelance writing business plan is critical to the success of your business.
 Plans are like a road map of sorts that shows you where you’re going and what you need to do to get there.

 Unfortunately, most people starting their businesses never develop a plan, and thus, they have nothing to guide them through the process.
+That’s often because starting a freelance writing career can be difficult in the beginning.

 I have to admit I was one of those people when I first started my freelancing business.